Skip to main content

 We’re here when you need us

-If you’ve been injured in a workplace injury incident in West Texas, you need an experienced workplace injury attorney who understands both the law and the local landscape.
-As a trusted workplace injury law firm serving West Texas and the surrounding area, Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
-Our West Texas workplace injury lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a workplace injury incident in West Texas, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
+Our West Texas team offers free consultations and charges no fee unless we win your case.

 Why Choose a Local West Texas Workplace Injury Attorney?